Specific Evaluations

 This is in contrast to the medical model’s focus on deficit-based diagnostic criteria which is inherently based on symptoms, impairments, or how much the autistic individual passes or fails at being neurotypical.

 The result of the evaluation is a comprehensive behavioral profile that describes the individual’s distinct ways of relating to the world which supplements assessment scores and informs diagnosis, practical interventions, supports, and treatment planning.
-This profile describes the individual’s distinct ways of relating to the world which supplements assessment scores and informs diagnosis, practical interventions, supports, and treatment planning.

 Why not the "Gold Standard" ?